bemoje/bemoje-node-util/docs/classes/TsDocTag.md

 ▸ **toString**(): `string`

-Renders the tag as a string.
+Renders the tag as a TSDoc string.

 **`Remarks`**